 From a structural point of view,

--it is about the form of our cities – clustered density and mixed use and all kinds of diversity and protected open space;
+-it is about the form of communities – clustered density and mixed use and all kinds of diversity and protected open space; and,

--it is about the fabric of our cities – environmentally neutral construction of buildings and spaces; and,
+-it is about the fabric of our communities – green construction;

 From an infrastructural point of view,